How retention works

 - Hangouts Chat–on the day the message was sent or was last edited by a user.
 When a user deletes a message, it has no effect on retention coverage.

-- It is subject to a hold.
+- It is not subject to a hold.
 When the hold is removed, retention rules take effect as expected.

 The background process that removes data from Google systems keeps data available in Vault for approximately 30 days before it is fully expunged: